 Where the design community meets.

-New York, NY Partner Joined over 4 years ago
+New York, NY Partner Joined about 5 years ago

 C hasn't posted any stories yet.

 Another great option to check out (free trial, priced well): https://www.keyshapeapp.com/

 I've used it a few times now with great results.

 I have this monitor at home and a 5k iMac at the office.
 It's pretty great for layout design, working through flows, and basically having a TON of stuff on the screen at once.
 That said I don't think I'd finalize anything on this monitor, I still do a good amount of work on my iMac or Macbook Pro.
 The color accuracy is obviously quite different than Apple products, so I wouldn't personally trust it as my only display.

 As a companion to a retina Macbook Pro it can definitely get the job done and provide an absurd amount of real-estate.

 I definitely agree it's great for fun!

 The problem is many designers don't seem to realize what is meant for fun and what is realistic.
 It creates problems for everyone involved.
 Clients, teams, designers, bosses, etc. I can't count the number of times a client has started with us and all of their examples of what they love are crazy Dribbble designs with no basis in reality.